fyysikkokilta/kahvibot/README.md

 # kiltiskahvi - computer vision edition
 ## What?
 Software for tracking the amount of coffee at the [Guild of Physics](http://www.fyysikkokilta.fi/) guild room, mostly written in Python.
-The system consists of essentially three parts:
+The system consists of essentially ~~three~~ two parts:
 * A script that continuously measures the amount of coffee with a webcamera and stores the measurements in a database
 * A Telegram bot that tells how much coffee there is when asked
-* Web software for displaying how the amount of coffee varies over time on a website
+* ~~Web software for displaying how the amount of coffee varies over time on a website~~ - this is scrapped for now, but might be implemented in the future

-The first two of these are run on a Raspberry Pi, while the web software is hosted elsewhere and then whitelisted on said Pi to allow database queries.
+The scripts are run on a Raspberry Pi at the guild room.

 ## How?
-The telegram bot will most likely be based on [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) or possibly [telepot](https://github.com/nickoala/telepot).
+The telegram bot is made using [telepot](https://github.com/nickoala/telepot).
 Instead of storing full images, the amount of coffee is determined from a picture using [OpenCV](https://opencv.org/).
-Data will be served in JSON by [Flask](http://flask.pocoo.org/) to a whitelisted server.
-The graphing will most likely be done using [Highstock](http://www.highcharts.com/products/highstock).
-The database is handled by MongoDB using [PyMongo](https://api.mongodb.com/python/current/).
+The database is handled by MongoDB with [PyMongo](https://api.mongodb.com/python/current/).

 ## Why?
 Because.

-## When?
-Soon™

 ## Usage
 Mostly as a reminder for myself how the system is set up.